 Whether, as a startup, you’re entering a thriving market with massive demand or redefining customer expectations in an entirely new market, you need a solid strategy to survive the cutthroat competition out there.

 To make sure that you hit the right KPIs and achieve your broader business goals, you need to develop a detailed action plan to help you increase adoption rates, decrease the chance of failure, and succeed in launching your product.
+These are commonly known as Go to Market Strategies or GTM Strategies.

 What is a Go to Market Strategy Plan, and How Important is it Really?